seonglae/post-template/README.md

 ## Overview

 The project bundles Distill components, transforms, and helpers written in TypeScript.
 Vite handles building to the `public` directory and Vitest runs the tests.
 A command line tool (`distill-render`) is provided to render articles statically using JSDOM.
-Another utility (`distill-archive`) generates an archive page of all posts using the standard Distill layout.
+Another utility (`distill-archive`) reads the front matter of existing HTML articles and generates a styled archive page.

 ### Repository Structure

 - **src/** – TypeScript source for components, transforms and utilities
 - **public/** – output HTML and assets
-- **bin/** – command line tools (`distill-render` to transform HTML, `distill-archive` to generate a styled archive page)
+- **bin/** – command line tools (`distill-render` to transform HTML, `distill-archive` to generate a styled archive page from article metadata)
 - **test/** – unit tests executed by Vitest
 - **vite.config.ts** – build configuration targeting ES2020 modules